mfauveau/sparkpost-deliverability-report/README.md

 # sparkpost-deliverability-report
-A Node.js CLI script to send daily and/or weekly Sparkpost by email
+A Node.js CLI script to send daily and/or weekly Sparkpost reports by email